google/rappor/doc/tutorial.md

 library.

-Then you will get a plot of the true distribution vs. the distribution recovered from data with the RAPPOR privacy algorithm.
+Then you will get a plot of the true distribution vs. the distribution recovered with the RAPPOR privacy algorithm.

 [View the example output][example].

 You can change the simulation parameters and RAPPOR parameters via flags, and compare the resulting distributions.

+For example, if you are collecting from more clients, you should also have more cohorts (i.e. raise `m`), to prevent hash function collisions from degrading the result quality.

 <!-- TODO:
      - how to change flags
+     - more detail on what the various parameters do
      - association analysis
      - basic RAPPOR
 -->